-Caution Be careful with your loops!
+■ Caution Be careful with your loops!
 If you use a condition that is always true, such as 2>1, Python will keep going round the loop forever.
-If you do end up in this pickle, hit Ctrl+Z (Ctrl+C for Linux and Mac OS X) to stop Python in its tracks.
+If you do end up in this pickle, press Ctrl+C to stop Python in its tracks.
 Every programmer has been stuck in an infinite loop at least once!